greysongundrum/stelligent-u/08-cloudwatch-logs/README.md

 - What are the minimum and maximum retention times?

+1 Day or 10 years (Or Never Expire)

 - Instead of keeping data in CW Logs forever, can you do anything else with them?
 What might a useful lifecycle for logs look like?

+  You could move them to glacier after an immiedate name from them had ceased to existed.
+It's likely that after a time these logs are bundled and shipped to S3.

 ## Lesson 8.2: CloudWatch Logs with CloudTrail events